liskin/s2putty/README_source.txt

 ------------

 This package contains the source code for the PuTTY SSH client for Symbian OS.
-Only S60 third edition and Series 80 v2.0 support are actively maintained, other variants will not build successfully.
+Only S60 third and fifth edition support is actively maintained, other variants may not build successfully.

 This README file contains some minimal notes about the source code to help in exploring it.
 More documentation should be available later.